Hassaanjbaig-code/Medicine-record/README.md

 ## ❓ FAQ <a name="faq"></a>

-> Add at least 2 questions new developers would ask when they decide to use your project.

-- **[How to adding the cloudinary for storing image? ]**
+- ** How to adding the cloudinary for storing image? **

-  - [First you have to create a account in the cloudinary Then you have to copy the link from the cloudinary, cloud name, app key, and app_secert]
+  - First you have to create a account in the cloudinary Then you have to copy the link from the cloudinary, cloud name, app key, and app_secert

 <p align="right">(<a href="#readme-top">back to top</a>)</p>